Table of Contents

 • It's not possible to define multiple control point kinds (like Accumulator and Splicer)

 • Pins inside the region patch are not supported.
-So you currently always need to BCPs.
+So you currently always need to use BCPs.
 A workaround for this limitation is to check for a BCP with a certain name or type and treat this differently.

 Please let us know of your needs: https://github.com/vvvv/VL-Language/issues/51